leonardoLavagna/Waves-Simulation/README.md

 - **Apr.
 7, 2022:** Part 1 of the project has been inspected and some minor errors have been corrected.
 Part 1 is composed by Notebooks 1,2,3,4,5,6 and is made available in a single folder (where Notebook 1 is empty because we still have to write it...).
 - **Apr.
 12, 2022:** First simulation of Part 2.
 Uploaded Notebook 7.
 - **Apr.
 13, 2022:** Discussion of fault zones and earthquakes that happen at depth and related simulations.
 Uploaded Notebook 8.
+- **Apr.
+15, 2022:** Discussion of the staggered-grid approach and other optimizations.
+1D elastic wave equation.
+Uploaded Notebook 9 and 10.
 ## Planning

 1) We will develop the finite-difference algorithms to simulate the **acoustic wave equation in 1D**, and how to initialize a simulation example.
 We will look at solutions using the Python implementation and observe numerical artifacts (dispersion and exploding solutions), then we will apply the CFL criterion to obtain a conditionally stable algorithm for explicit finite-difference schemes.
 An important tool we will use to tune our simulations will be the von Neumann Analysis.